Elias0127/BeReal-Clone/README.md

 - [x] App has a feed of posts when user logs in
 - [x] User can upload a new post which takes in a picture from photo library and an optional caption
 - [x] User is able to logout

+- [x] User can launch camera to take photo instead of photo library
+- [x] Users without iPhones to demo this feature can manually add unique photos to their simulator's Photos app
+- [x] Users can intereact with posts via comments, comments will have user data such as username and name
+- [x] Posts have a time and location attached to them
+- [x] Users are not able to see other photos until they post their own (within 24 hours)

 The following **optional** features are implemented: